zombor/View-Model/README.markdown

 Kohana-View
 ============

-Kohana-View is a replacement for the default Kohana v3 class.
+Kohana-View_Model is a replacement for the default Kohana v3 class.

 Why you should use it
 ============